 Michael Krigsman: … But I was going to say it’s not quite …

-I do think that this is why I’m really emphasizing this notion of managing as a portfolio, because you need to have both your eyes on protecting what you’ve got today.
-So, you’re getting attacked in your backyard on a dirty basis by all sorts of competitors, and it is being the traditional one, but also ones you’ve never heard of, or people that are not even in your industry.
+I do think that this is why I really emphasize this notion of managing as a portfolio, because you need to have both your eyes on protecting what you’ve got today.
+So, you’re getting attacked in your backyard on a daily basis by all sorts of competitors, being the traditional ones, but also ones you’ve never heard of, or people that are not even in your industry.
 So you have to protect that backyard.
 And at the same time, you have to keep an eye on, “What is the future state of my organization if I want to be successful and doing well?”
-So you have to have to kind of “heads” all the time, and to some extend design your programs that way, hence my point about portfolio, because the way you tackle those initiatives are very different.
+So you have to have kind of two heads all the time, and to some extent design your programs that way.
+Hence, my point about portfolio, because the way you tackle those initiatives are very different.

-If you’re in a case where your business model is entirely dependent on an acquisition and skills, so for instance, if you’re a bank, and you have very little data analytics capability today, then your route may be more in acquisition.
-So, because that’s the speed to market becomes essential for your strategy, so the acquisition becomes a nice way or a quick way; it’s not cheap, but a quick way to get access to these skills.
+If you’re in a case where your business model is entirely dependent on an acquisition of skills.
+So, for instance, if you’re a bank, and you have very little data analytics capability today, then your route may be more in acquisition, because the speed to market becomes essential for your strategy.
+So, the acquisition becomes a nice way or a quick way.
+It’s not cheap, but a quick way to get access to these skills.

 Equally, I mentioned earlier on the very complex transformation that some industries are contemplating today.
-You can do it in house, but you can also greenfield; so, in other words, a few companies are actually doing that as we speak, which is basically: If I know it’s going to take ten or fifteen years to change my call systems and my call processes within a firm, then is it not quicker to start with a greenfield operation, where I can build a stack which is completely different of new technologies and new processes targeting a certain segment of the plan and then slowly migrating to that.
+You can do it in house, but you can also greenfield.
+So, in other words, a few companies are actually doing that as we speak, which is basically: If I know it’s going to take ten or fifteen years to change my call systems and my call processes within a firm, then is it not quicker to start with a greenfield operation, where I can build a stack which is completely different of new technologies and new processes targeting a certain segment of the plan and then slowly migrate my existing base to that.

-The trick that’s the most difficult in all of this, and I see most CEOs I talk to really struggle is everybody talks about disruption, but nobody’s putting a timeline on it.
+The trick that’s the most difficult in all of this ─ and I see most CEOs I talk to really struggle ─ is everybody talks about disruption, but nobody’s putting a timeline on it.
 And so, for a businessman, if it’s all going to collapse or go off ship in two years, or in twenty years, it has massive different implications as you can imagine.
-And I think part of the strategy part of digital transformation, I think, really needs to crack, in a pretty deep and fundamental way, how long are we talking about?
+And I think part of the strategy ─ part of digital transformation ─ I think really needs to crack, in a pretty deep and fundamental way is: How long are we talking about?
 And because, if you’re …

 If you’re in the bank, or in pharmaceutical, or some of these industries, and your results are great, and you’re still growing and making good money, then it’s harder for maybe not the CEO, but at least to convince a sufficient population of your exec. to actually have the empathy and the willingness to really change the organization.
 So, I think this notion of pressure is pretty important.